 - Relevance of each keyword

 Research says, 63% of people searching for businesses click on a paid ad.
 But that’s not the only factor to consider.
 PPC ads are measurable, which means you can see how well your campaigns are performing including impressions, clicks, conversions and the traffic.
 With search ads, every keyword and spend can be tracked, allowing for a more accurate ROI.
 This also means it’s a lot easier for an advertiser to test their campaigns too.

 Another benefit is – PPC ads are easily customisable.
 As you run your campaigns, you can make small adjustments based on what works best for you.
 And most importantly, your ads work on all platforms, including mobile and desktop devices.
 These are just some of the few benefits out of many.

 Whatever PPC campaign may be best for your business, they can all be tailored to meet your business objectives and to target your ideal market.
-If you’d like some help with getting PPC campaign set up, get in touch!
+If you’d like some help with getting a PPC campaign set up, get in touch below!